jtcarlos/gatsby-boilerplate/README.md

 # Gatsby Boilerplate

-This serves as my GatsbyJS boilerplate for all my future projects
+This serves as my GatsbyJS boilerplate for all my future projects.
-Happy coding 😃
+Now do something great and enjoy it every step of the way! 😃